 Remote aged care home supported to become a vibrant community

-Kuba Natha Hostel - Residents and staff after intervention in outdoor courtyard.
+Kuba Natha Hostel - Residents and staff in the outdoor courtyard.

 Kuba Natha, a remote aged care home on Mornington Island in the Gulf of Carpentaria, has seen transformation through tailored interventions for First Nations Elders living with dementia.